Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Introduction

-Although there have been rapid advancements in maternal health over the past several decades, adverse pregnancy outcomes such as stillbirth, preterm birth, neonatal death, post neonatal death, and low birth weight continue to be major public health problems.
-While there has been a 90 percent reduction in infant mortality over the past century \cite{Mattison2001}, rates of other adverse outcomes such as low birth weight (i.e. birth weight of 2500 grams or less) and stillbirth (i.e. fetal death at or after 20 weeks of pregnancy) have remained largely unchanged \cite{Kramer2003, Starling2020}.
-For example, in 2013, a total of 23,595 stillbirths were reported in the United States (U.S.) \cite{Macdorman2015}.
+Despite advancements in maternal health, adverse pregnancy outcomes such as stillbirth and preterm birth continue to be major public health problems.
+While there has been a 90\% reduction in infant mortality over the past century \citep{Mattison2001}, rates of stillbirth (i.e. fetal death at or after 20 weeks of pregnancy) have remained largely unchanged \citep{Kramer2003,Starling2020}.
+For example, in 2013, a total of 23,595 stillbirths were reported in the United States (U.S.) \citep{Macdorman2015}.
 This represents a country-wide statistic and therefore the number of stillbirths in any individual city for a given year is often very sparse.
-Preterm birth (i.e. birth before 37 weeks of pregnancy) is another adverse pregnancy outcome that has gradually increased over time, in spite of improved treatments.
-Preterm birth is far more common than stillbirth.
-The Centers for Disease Control and Prevention (CDC) estimated that in 2014, preterm birth affected one of every 10 infants in the U.S. \cite{Ferre2016}.
-According to the CDC, the U.S. preterm birth rate also rose to 9.93\% in 2017, a 1\% rise from 2016 (9.85\%) and the third straight year of increases in this rate (9.57\% in 2014) \cite{Martin2018}.
+Preterm birth (i.e. birth before 37 weeks of pregnancy) is another adverse pregnancy outcome that has gradually increased over time.
+The Centers for Disease Control and Prevention (CDC) estimated that in 2014, preterm birth affected one of every 10 infants in the U.S. \citep{Ferre2016}.
+The U.S. preterm birth rate also increased from 9.57\% in 2014 to 9.93\% in 2017 \citep{Martin2018}.